wutka/kim1-emulator/README.md

 To run a program, set the address to the beginning of the program and hit ctrl-g for GO.

+## Paper Tape
+The KIM-1 serial mode emulates a terminal hooked to the KIM-1 via the serial port.
+The KIM-1 has the ability to load and save files in a paper tape format via the serial port.
+While you could just cut&paste this data into the serial port, it might not be completely reliable.
+The input buffer has a limited size and if you paste too large a file, it would overrun the buffer.

+Instead, when the emulator detects that you are trying to load or save a paper tape, it prompts you for a filename to read from or write to.
+If you still want to use cut&paste, just enter `-` for the filename.

 ## Emulation Info
 I have tried as much as possible to let the original KIM-1 ROM do all